farnoudf/tank-game/README.md

 # Tank Game
-A single-layer tank game implemented using Java Swing GUI toolkit
+A single-player tank game implemented using Java Swing GUI toolkit
 ## Run
 Clone the repository and navigate to the newly created directory in your terminal, then run the following commands: